Webdev-DavidM/My-instragram-clone/components-notes/component_and_tests.md

 explore button- this connects to the instagram api and displays random feeds likes button( shows things I have posted that people like) profile- for this section, I will just have a profile and log out for this section

+4. Homepage

+friends bar with scroll
+posts- there will alot of functionality friend suggestions

+5. Post page

+6. Email page

+Here you can choose a friend from the left and messa

+7. Explore page connected to an API

+8.